humanoid-path-planner/hpp-doc/scripts/README.md

    The script will check that:
    - You are on the *devel* branch in all hpp repositories.
    - All hpp repositories are clean (no local changes).
 3. Push the tags to github.
-(TODO add a script)

 ### Benchmarked release